Meet our Board

-Sarah Clarke - Trustee
+Sarah Clark - Trustee

 Sarah is an international digital executive with expertise across developed and developing markets.
 She has broad international commercial experience in a variety of industries including travel, retail, financial services, fintech and e-commerce in markets spanning Europe, the USA, and the Middle East and Africa.